Inzaniak/sd-webui-ranbooru/README.md

 - **Chaos Amount**: This sets the percentage of tags to move to the negative prompt.
 - **Negative Mode**: This moves all the tags to the negative prompt.

+## How to use
+Check the usage.md file for a detailed explanation of how to use the extension.

 ## Known Issues
 - The chaos mode and negative mode can return an error when using a batch size greater than 1 combined with a batch count greater than 1.
 Rerunning the batch usually fixes the issue.